smart-on-fhir/health-cards/docs/index.md

 Finally, the Health Wallet asks the user if they want to save any/all of the supplied credentials.

-### via FHIR `$HealthWallet.issueVc` Operation
+### via FHIR `$health-cards-issue` Operation

-For a more seamless user experience when FHIR API connections are already in place, results may also be conveyed through a FHIR API `$HealthWallet.issueVc` operation defined [here](../artifacts/operation-patient-i-HealthWallet.issueVc.json).
+For a more seamless user experience when FHIR API connections are already in place, results may also be conveyed through a FHIR API `$health-cards-issue` operation defined [here](../artifacts/operation-patient-i-health-cards-issue.json).
 For issuers that support SMART on FHIR access, the Health Wallet MAY request authorization with SMART on FHIR scopes (e.g., `launch/patient patient/Immunization.read` for an Immunization use case).
 This allows the Health Wallet to automatically request issuance of VCs, including requests for periodic updates.

 #### Discovery of FHIR Support
 A SMART on FHIR Server advertises support for issuing VCs according to this specification by adding the `health-cards` capability to its `/.well-known/smart-configuration` JSON file.
 For example: